1. Check if you have unclaimed money lying around

 If you own a car and you’re not shopping around for a lower insurance rate every six months, you could be throwing away up to $1,127 a year.

-Comparing rates from multiple insurance companies may sound like a lot of work, but SmartFinancial can find you a better deal on insurance coverage in three minutes.
+Comparing rates from multiple insurance companies may sound like a lot of work, but sites like SmartFinancial make it easy to find a better rate for the coverage you need.

 You may have heard of companies that pay you cash to fill out surveys.
 In most cases, the pennies you’ll earn aren’t worth the effort you’ll put in.
 However, we found one called Swagbucks that’s actually worth your time — and it’s not just surveys.

-You also can earn money and gift cards for doing stuff like watching videos and playing games on your phone, and by just shopping online at Amazon or Walmart.
+You also can earn money and gift cards for doing stuff like watching videos and playing games on your phone, or just shopping online at Amazon or Walmart.

 In only a few weeks, a Swagbucks user named Elizabeth earned enough rewards to cover the materials for her husband’s EMT training program.